liam-lawless/CS4100-Project/priority.md

 #### Notes

 - What acual generative ML model are we going to implement for all of these agents?
     - Is there some pre-defined package we could already utilize that will run our simulation a given number of times?
+Qlearning & pytorch
 - Weather?
+Probs not
 - Reproducing:
     - Asexual: 1 food = survive, 2 food = reproduction
     - CANCELLED Sexual: 2 mates, offspring inherits combination of traits from each parent
 - Array mapped to the board size
 - speed is a measurement of how many ticks have to pass before an animal can move again